krmbzds/stars/README.md

 ## TypeScript

+- [CatsJuice/ipad-cursor](https://github.com/CatsJuice/ipad-cursor) - ● Mouse effect of iPad in browser that can be used in any framework
 - [xitanggg/open-resume](https://github.com/xitanggg/open-resume) - OpenResume is a powerful open-source resume builder and resume parser. https://open-resume.com/
 - [impulse-oss/impulse](https://github.com/impulse-oss/impulse) - Impossible Dev Tools for React and Tailwind
 - [iconoir-icons/iconoir](https://github.com/iconoir-icons/iconoir) - An open source icons library with 1300+ icons, supporting React, React Native, Flutter, CSS, Figma, and Framer.